Barnaby Joyce Has Quit As Deputy Prime Minister And Nationals Leader

 “I’m backing the electorate and not anyone else and we’ll just have to see what next week brings.”

-Michael McCormack, David Gillespie and Darren Chester have all been touted as potential frontrunners but none have confirmed whether or not they will throw their hat in the ring if the top job comes up.
+Michael McCormack and David Gillespie have been touted as potential frontrunners but have not confirmed whether or not they will throw their hat in the ring if the top job comes up.
+Darren Chester has ruled himself out of contention, saying he will support McCormack for the job.

 On Friday, acting prime minister Mathias Cormann – who is serving in the role while Joyce is on personal leave and prime minister Malcolm Turnbull is in the United States – and treasurer Scott Morrison both refused to throw their support behind Joyce.
 They both said the matter was strictly an issue for the National party.